 Army ROTC Program

 Army Reserve Officers’ Training Corps scholarships are available on a competitive basis to qualified Bryant students.
-Each scholarship recipient receives the full value of tuition per year plus an annual book allowance, academic fees, and a monthly stipend from the ROTC command.
+Each scholarship recipient receives the full value of tuition and fees per year plus an annual book allowance, academic fees, and a monthly stipend from the ROTC command.
 Scholarships are available for two, three, and four-year terms.
 In return, scholarship winners enter into a contractual arrangement with the United States Army, agreeing to accept an Army commission as a Second Lieutenant.

-The government-funded ROTC scholarship will cover the direct cost of tuition assessed by the University in both the fall and spring terms.
+The government-funded ROTC scholarship will cover the direct cost of tuition and fees assessed by the University in both the fall and spring terms.
 For ROTC scholarship recipients who also reside on campus, Bryant provides institutional grant funds that cover the direct costs of room and board assessed by the University during the fall and/or spring semesters.
 For information regarding the amount and conditions of this supplemental fund, contact the Office of Financial Aid at (401) 232-6020.

 Army ROTC Tuition Assistance